zanppa/tf101_scripts/README.md

 ```

 ## dpms_detector.py
+This script is not needed if Tegra drivers are used (instead of Nouveau), i.e. old enough Xorg.

 This script is intended to run on background and run a command when the system returns from DPMS suspend state, i.e. from blank screen.
 There is some bug (in X?) which leaves the screen blank even though the backlight comes on, and only changing virtual terminal brings the picture back.
 This automates the task, and allows returning from DPMS suspend even without keyboard.

 Script should be run with